tap349/tap349.github.io/_posts/2018-05-23-webpack-phoenix.md

 - `webpack-dev-server`
 - `webpack-serve`

-though `webpack-serve` should be a faster alternative to `webpack-dev-server` (and the latter is in a maintenance-only mode now) I haven't managed to make it work - so use `webpack-dev-server` for now:
+though `webpack-serve` seems to be a successor of `webpack-dev-server` and its faster alternative (and the latter is in a maintenance-only mode now) I haven't managed to make it work - so use `webpack-dev-server` for now:

 ```sh
 $ cd assets